 Spine I through the University of St Augustine utilizing Stanley Paris’ technique in improving spine mobility through direct joint mobilization.

-In 2015, Connie chose not to renew her state license in order to practice as a complementary and alternative medicine practitioner.
-She is not practicing under a healthcare license granted by the state of Wisconsin.
-She is practicing as an unlicensed complementary and alternative health care practitioner.
+In 2015, Sabrina and Connie chose not to renew their physical therapy state licenses in order to practice as complementary and alternative medicine practitioners.
+They are not practicing under a healthcare license granted by the state of Wisconsin.